Classes are reusable, self-contained modules of code, used for specific purposes.

 }

-But then let’s say we then want to create a Car class to represent a specific type of vehicles, cars.
-We can create that class and have it extend the Vehicle class — using the extends keyword — which will let it:
+class to represent a specific type of vehicles, cars.
+We can create that class and have it extend the Vehicle

-1. borrow all of the Vehicle class functionality;
+- borrow all of the

-2. and add its own Car-specific functionality.
+class functionality; - and add its own

 That would work like so: